 “No Dangling” This was in reference to smoking tobacco.

 There are people reading this today who really have no idea what the air in a Saloon was like in those days.
 People smoked.
 A lot.
 I did.
 Some (but not all) of my crew did.
 But what I forbade them to do was to ever (and I mean EVER ) be seen with a cigarette dangling from their lips.
+They were to either be holding it or it must be in an ashtray.
+Dangling freely from their mouth was taboo.
 I would cross the room and yank it out of their mouths To me it made the girls look hard and tough and I Just Would Not Have It.
 Tell them it made them look tough didn’t seem to faze them.
 Tell them it made them look old (not ‘older’… just old ) worked better.

 I hadn’t been on the new job very long when I found that managing a crew of women had its quirks.